 20 Job Roles Where A Name Badge Is Vital!

-Posted on: December 22, 2015 in Company ID Badges Staff ID Badges by Alan Tomkins
+Posted on: December 22, 2015 in Blog Company ID Badges Staff ID Badges by Alan Tomkins

 We at Imagin Products are delighted to provide a range of name badges for your company’s employees in the workplace.
 But what companies should use staff badges?
 Basically: customer-facing companies.
 Here are many examples of jobs where such badges are crucial.